flyingmachine/brave-clojure-web/content/do-things.md

 operator is a *function expression*.
 A *function expression* is just an expression which returns a function.

-It might not be obvious, but this let's you write some pretty interesting code.
+It might not be obvious, but this lets you write some pretty interesting code.
 Here's a function expression which returns the `+` (addition) function: